yshoaib/jLQNInterface/README.md

 The project is currently in development phase.

+For development, create a new Java Project in Eclipse and choose "Demonstration" folder under the jLQNInterface repository as the project root folder.

 <b>Publication:</b><br/>
 Y. Shoaib and O. Das, “Using layered bottlenecks for virtual machine provisioning in the clouds,” in Proceedings of the 2012 IEEE/ACM Fifth International Conference on Utility and Cloud Computing (UCC 2012), Chicago, IL, 5–8 Nov.
 2012, pp.109–116.
 [Online].
 Available: http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6424935